** If you need emergency police, fire or medical aid,DIAL 911.This page is for information only. **

 The hub of emergency communications for most residents and businesses in Pierce County is South Sound 911.

 In November 2011, residents of Pierce County voted for a 0.1 percent sales tax increase to support public safety.
-Thanks to this community support, South Sound 911 has been consolidating or collocating six 911 centers: the Law Enforcement Support Agency (LESA), West Pierce Fire & Rescue Fire Comm, Tacoma Fire Communications, Fife Communications, Buckley Communications, and Puyallup City Comm.
-To date, five law enforcement communications centers have been consolidated into three South Sound 911 communications centers: the South 35th Street Communications Center in Tacoma, the Eastside Communications Center in Puyallup, and the Fire Communications Center in Lakewood.
+Thanks to this community support, South Sound 911 has been consolidating or collocating six 911 centers: Buckley Communications, Fife Communications, the Law Enforcement Support Agency (LESA), Puyallup City Comm, West Pierce Fire & Rescue Fire Comm, and Tacoma Fire Communications.
+With the exception of Tacoma Fire Communications, all of those centers have come together to form two South Sound 911 centers: the Law Enforcement Communications Center in Tacoma, and the Fire Communications Center in Lakewood.

-South Sound 911's 911 and dispatch services are provided by two specialized communications departments working together for a unified emergency and response system:
+South Sound 911's two communications centers provide specialized 911 and dispatch services, with dedicated employees working together for a unified emergency and response system:

 State law requires that South Sound 911 keep recordings of 911 calls for 90 days.
 The public may request copies of specific 911 calls by submitting a Public Records Request, though currently South Sound 911 only provides these records for its partner law enforcement agencies.
 For copies of fire/EMS 911 audio or reports, please contact the relevant fire department directly.